alejandro0619/Kanzen-CLI/readme.md

   <br>
 </h1>

-<h3 align="center">Kanzen (観禅) literally means perfection, this is exactly what this app is when it comes to downloading books.</h3>
+<h3 align="center">Kanzen (in Chinese, 観禅) literally means perfection, this is exactly what this app is when it comes to downloading books.</h3>

 ----
 ## ⚠️ DISCLAIMER ⚠️